 - Do your students draw comics?
 "A Drifting Life" is an excerpt from the memoir of one of Japan's most famous manga creators, describing a childhood encounter with a personal hero.

 For upper elementary to middle school students:

 - "Once Upon a Swing," from Japan, asks, "What's it like to be the older sister of a genius?"
+(You might teach it alongside Madeline L'Engle's A Wrinkle in Time, which addresses a similar theme.)
 It includes the brother's fanciful, fairy-tale-influenced stories, which blend fantasy and reality, and which will help inspire students' work.